aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/040_create_hub_cluster/010-provision-hub.md

 ### 2. Create variables

 In this section, we define the EKS version for the hub-cluster.
-From the console, you can manage EKS objects such as pods, deployments, namespaces, etc., for the hub-cluster using the EKS admin role.
+From the console, we can manage EKS objects such as pods, deployments, and namespaces for the hub-cluster using the EKS admin role.
 Most of these variables will be configured later using the terraform.tfvars file.

 :::expand{header="Detailed Explanation of Variables, Click to check the description"}
-Here, we define several variables that will be used to create the EKS cluster:
+Here, we define several variables used to create the EKS cluster:

-- **kubernetes_version**: This variable specifies the version of Kubernetes to be installed or updated in the EKS cluster.
+- **kubernetes_version**: Specifies the version of Kubernetes to install or update in the EKS cluster.
-- **eks_admin_role_name**: This variable represents the name of the IAM role that will be granted administrative privileges within the EKS cluster.
+- **eks_admin_role_name**: Represents the name of the IAM role granted administrative privileges within the EKS cluster.
-- **addons**: This is a list of EKS add-ons that you want to enable in the cluster.
-Add-ons provide additional functionality and integrations for your EKS cluster.
+- **addons**: Lists EKS add-ons to enable in the cluster.
+Add-ons provide additional functionality and integrations.
-- **authentication_mode**: This variable determines the authentication mode used within the EKS cluster.
+- **authentication_mode**: Determines the authentication mode used within the EKS cluster.
 The value "API_AND_CONFIG_MAP" allows authentication using either the EKS Access API or the Kubernetes aws-auth ConfigMap.
   :::

-  By providing these variables, you can customize the EKS cluster deployment according to your specific requirements.
-The terraform.tfvars file will be used later to configure the values for these variables, allowing you to easily modify the settings without changing the Terraform code directly.
+By providing these variables, we can customize the EKS cluster deployment according to specific requirements.
+The terraform.tfvars file will be used later to configure values for these variables, allowing easy modification of settings without changing the Terraform code directly.

 ```bash
 cat > ~/environment/hub/variables.tf << 'EOF'